andlo/mycroft-skills-list-gitbook/skills/skill-version-checker.MycroftAI.md

 ---
 description: Report the version of your Mycroft
+categories: Configuration
+tags: version build platform versioning system
 ---

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)
 # Version Checker
 ### _skill-version-checker.MycroftAI_
 ## About:
-Report the version of your Mycroft install (`mycroft-core`) and of the platform you are running on - ie
+Report the version of your Mycroft install (mycroft-core) and of the platform you are running on - ie

-> Mycroft Mark 1, version 18.2.13 beta.
+Mycroft Mark 1, version 18.2.13 beta.

 ## Skill information:
 **Github:** | [https://github.com/MycroftAI/skill-version-checker](https://github.com/MycroftAI/skill-version-checker)